data-integrations/kafka-plugins/kafka-plugins-0.10/docs/Kafka-batchsource.md

 **topic:** The Kafka topic to read from.
 (Macro-enabled)

-**tableName:** Optional table name to track the latest offset we read from kafka.
-It is recommended to name it same as the pipeline name to avoid conflict on table names.
-By default it will be the topic name.
+**offsetDir:** Optional directory path to track the latest offset we read from kafka.
+It is useful for incrementally processing data from Kafka across subsequent runs.
 (Macro-enabled)

 **partitions:** List of topic partitions to read from.
 If not specified, all partitions will be read.
 (Macro-enabled)